 To hide the follow-up statement, I have to add Logic for each choice.
 Click the Logic panel, select Simple and click Branching and calculations.
 Add Logic like in the screenshot below:

 Note!
-This workaround isn’t possible with Payment and Statement questions, Logic can’t be used with them.
+This workaround isn’t possible with Matrix, Payment, Phone Number and Statement questions, Logic can’t be used with them.

 Make sure to use or, not and in your Logic.